About Us Bio of Dr. Clayton A. Hubbs

-Hubbs’ numerous academic degrees include a PhD. in English Literature from the University of Washington, and an M.A. in Journalism from the University of Missouri.
+Hubbs’ numerous academic degrees included a Ph.D. in English Literature from the University of Washington, and an MA in Journalism from the University of Missouri.

-Clay's career seamlessly combined his love of travel with his knowledge of literature and journalism.
+Clay's career seamlessly combined his love of educational travel with his insatiable curiosity and passion for literature and journalism.
 Clay worked as a journalist and studied literature in Europe, traveled on a long-term basis through Western, Central, and Eastern Europe, the Middle East, and Africa in the early 1960s with his wife and children.
 He returned to the U.S. in 1971 to accept a faculty position in Modern European Literature at Hampshire College, where he combined teaching with advising students on overseas study.
-Clay and his wife, Dr. Joanna Hubbs—a retired professor of Russian cultural history and literature at Hampshire College and now owner and senior editor of Transitions Abroad—continued to travel to Europe and elsewhere each summer, and on extended sabbaticals, throughout their years at Hampshire College.
+Clay and his wife, Dr. Joanna Hubbs—a retired professor of Russian cultural history and literature at Hampshire College and now owner and senior editor of Transitions Abroad—continued their travels to Europe and elsewhere each summer, and on extended sabbaticals, any chance or excuse they could find.
+Since 1960, travel, study, volunteering, work, and living abroad have often been a multi-generational family experience.

 In 1977, Hubbs founded Transitions Abroad—the magazine’s first purpose was to inform students and teachers about the low-cost opportunities for travel and living abroad.
 The magazine was quickly discovered by large numbers of people who were neither students nor teachers, but wanted to learn about ways to travel abroad independently and cheaply—and to meet the locals, not just other tourists.
 Transitions Abroad continues to provide readers with the much-coveted details on the ethical alternatives to mass tourism while advocating proper respect for host communities.
-Clay was among the first to emphasize the type of responsible travel and ecotourism which now motivates so many contientious travelers.
-In recent years the magazine and website have also been increasing emphasis on working, living, and volunteering abroad in order to respond to a growing interest in the resources, programs, and web links which enable a transition to life-changing overseas jobs which span the spectrum from volunteer service to freelancing to international business careers.
+Clay was among the first to emphasize the type of responsible travel and ecotourism which now motivates so many conscientious travelers.
+In recent years the magazine and website have also been increasing emphasis on working, living, and volunteering abroad in order to respond to a growing interest in the resources, and programs which enable a transition to life-changing overseas jobs which span the spectrum from volunteer service and internships to student work to freelancing to international business careers.

-Clay was awarded two of NAFSA's (Association of International Educators) highest awards, the Homer Higbee award and the Education Abroad Leadership Award, for his originality and steadfast work since founding Transitions Abroad.
+Clay was awarded two of NAFSA's (Association of International Educators) highest awards, the Homer Higbee Award and the Education Abroad Leadership Award, for his originality and steadfast work since the founding of Transitions Abroad Publishing, Inc.

 Clay Hubbs edited two book series published by Transitions Abroad Publishing, Inc.: the widely praised and cited Work Abroad: The Complete Guide to Finding a Job Overseas, and the unique Alternative Travel Directory, the first comprehensive directory of alternatives to mass tourism—from volunteering in Tibet to working in Africa to rafting in Costa Rica.

-In 2003, after 26 years, Clay turned over publication of the magazine to Sherry Schwarz of the Abroad View Foundation, which he discussed in his interview with Latin American and Ecotourism contributing editor Ron Mader of Planeta.com.
+In 2003, after 26 years, Clay turned over publication of the magazine to Sherry Schwarz.
 Clay continued his association with Transitions Abroad in the role of senior editor for both the magazine and the website.
-Dr. Hubbs delighted in the tremendous growth of the Web portal, TransitionsAbroad.com, which many had told him was an impossibly huge project.
+Dr. Hubbs delighted in the tremendous growth of the Web guide, TransitionsAbroad.com, which many had told him was an impossibly huge project.

-In 2004, his son, Gregory Hubbs, whose life experience is a living example of the underlying mission, began working on the TransitionsAbroad.com website in order to honor his father's work by extending the scope of the core material into the premier no-nonsense Web portal for work, study, travel, and living abroad.
-TransitionsAbroad.com currently reaches an extremely sophisticated, varied, and educated audience worldwide with millions of visitors yearly—an audience which continues to grow even as it influences the editorial direction of many other travel websites.
+In 2004, his son, Gregory Hubbs, whose life experience is a living example of the underlying mission, began consulting work on the TransitionsAbroad.com website in order to honor his father's creation and vision by extending the scope of the core material into the premier no-nonsense Web guide for work, study, travel, volunteering, and living abroad.
+Gregory assumed the role of editor-in-chief in 2010.
+TransitionsAbroad.com currently reaches an extremely sophisticated, varied, and educated audience worldwide with millions of visitors yearly—an audience that continues to grow even as it has influenced and still influences the editorial direction of many generations of other educational travel websites.

-As a guest, Clay shed light on all kinds of educational travel: adventure travel; family, teen and senior travel; ecotravel; and studying, living, working, and retiring abroad.
-Clay was a warm, calm, and witty expert guest, and was interviewed and quoted in the BBC, Time, Newsweek, The New York Times, and elsewhere in print and online.
+As a guest, Clay shed light on all kinds of educational travel: responsible travel; family, teen, and senior travel; ecotravel; adventure travel; and studying, living, working, and retiring abroad.
+Clay was a warm, serene, witty expert guest, and was interviewed and quoted in the The New York Times, BBC, Time and other travel and educational media elsewhere in print and online.

 Selected Articles by Clay Hubbs